Fellowships and funding

 - Gerald T. Heydt Scholarship for Power Engineering: This fellowship is awarded annually to provide support to graduate students in the field of power engineering.
 Recipients must be full-time students who are U.S. citizens and pursuing a graduate degree in the School of Electrical, Computer and Energy Engineering with an emphasis in power engineering.

 - Engineering Graduate Fellowship.
-These awards are funded by the Ira A. Fulton Schools of Engineering graduate program fee and are awarded to graduate students enrolled in the Fulton Schools.
-A portion of the awards are merit-based and a portion of the awards are need-based (students must have financial need according to the FAFSA to be eligible).
+These awards are funded by the Ira A. Fulton Schools of Engineering graduate program fee and are awarded to graduate students enrolled in the Fulton Schools (domestic and international).
+These awards are merit-based and range from $1,000-$2,000 for an academic year.

 - Betty Hum Graduate Assistantship: This award was created by Betty Hum, a member of the Del E. Webb School of Construction Associate for Construction Excellence, and is intended to support full-time graduate students in the Del E. Webb School of Construction Program.